statechannels/statechannels/packages/hub/readme.md

 ## Testing

 For any environment variables specific to local setup, such as postgres host or port, do not modify `.env` files checked into the repository.
 Instead, add the variables to `.env.test.local` (or to other local `.env` files).
+Specifically, you might want to override `HUB_DB_HOST` and `HUB_DB_PORT`.

 ```
 yarn install